opsi-org/opsi-webgui/README.md

 For further information about technology, the installation or the usage checkout opsi docs https://docs.opsi.org/opsi-docs-en/4.3/gui/webgui.html

 ## Quick installation guide (Production)
+This project espacially the devcontainer is not for production usage.
+To install the webgui from official sources see this chapter.
 ### Installation from sources
 * optional: use `development`/`experimental`/`testing`/`stable` branch by editiing the content of `/etc/apt/sources.list.d/opsi.list`
 * run `sudo apt update && sudo apt install opsi-webgui`